sourcery-ai-experiments/blog.nathanv.me/content/posts/sun-ultra-24-build.md

 {{< figure src="/img/sun-ultra-24-build/new_power_supply.jpg" alt="New power supply installed" position="center" style="border-radius: 8px;" caption="New power supply installed" captionPosition="center" >}}

-### Motherboard Rubber Standoff
+### Motherboard Rubber Spacer

-Unfortunately, I didn't get a picture of this, but behind the motherboard are two rubber standoffs.
-Well, with a new Hyper 212 EVO installed, one of these rubber standoffs interferes with the mounting bracket.
+Unfortunately, I didn't get a picture of this, but behind the motherboard are two rubber spacers.
+Well, with a new Hyper 212 EVO installed, one of these rubber spacers interferes with the mounting bracket.
 Thankfully, it was easily ripped off.

 ### Front Panel Connector Cables